omarelshopky/ProductsManager/README.md

 ### **Add product page requirements:**

-- The form should be dynamically changed when the type is switched
+- The form should be dynamically changed when the type is switched [DONE]
-- Special attributes should have a description, related to their type, e.g.: “Please, provide dimensions” / “Please, provide weight” / “Please, provide size” when related product type is selected
+- Special attributes should have a description, related to their type, e.g.: “Please, provide dimensions” / “Please, provide weight” / “Please, provide size” when related product type is selected [DONE]
-- All fields are mandatory for submission, missing values should trigger notification “Please, submit required data”
+- All fields are mandatory for submission, missing values should trigger notification “Please, submit required data”[DONE]
-- Implement input field value validation, invalid data must trigger notification “Please, provide the data of indicated type”
+- Implement input field value validation, invalid data must trigger notification “Please, provide the data of indicated type” [DONE]
-- Notification messages should appear on the same page without reloading
+- Notification messages should appear on the same page without reloading [DONE]
 - The page must have a “Save” button to save the product.
 Once saved, return to the “Product List” page with the new product added.
+[DONE]
 - The page must have a “Cancel” button to cancel adding the product action.
 Once canceled, returned to the “Product List” page with no new  products added.
 [DONE]
 - No additional dialogues like “Are you sure you want to Save / Cancel?”
+[DONE]